emb-riscv/specs-markdown/contributing.md

 solutions.

-Please don't forget that the mission statement is to "define a modern C/C++ friendly architecture", so solutions that cannot be expresed in C/C++ need a very good argumentation to be seriously considered.
+Please don't forget that the mission statement is to "define a modern C/C++ friendly architecture", so solutions that cannot be expressed in C/C++ need a very good argumentation to be seriously considered.